-After agreeing on a favorite, the company had a 2005: 1 scale model built in January 4 and then in its original size in April.
+After an agreement had been reached on a favorite, the company had 2005 build a model of it on the 1 scale: 4 in January, and then in its original size in April.
 In the process, the Tesla leadership got another revelation about what needs to be considered when building a car.

-“They wrap the model in this glossy Mylar film and suck the air out of it so that you can really see the contours, the gloss and the shadows,” says Tarpenning.
-The silver model was then converted into a digital image that the engineers could edit on their computers.
-A British company made a plastic version of the car, called an “Aero Buck”, to test aerodynamics based on the digital data.
+“You wrap the model in that glossy Mylar sheet and suck the air out of it so you can really see the contours, the sheen and the shadows,” says Tarpenning.
+The silver model was then converted into a digital image that the engineers could manipulate on their computers.
+A British company used the digital data to produce a plastic version of the car called an “Aero Buck” to test its aerodynamics.

 "It was loaded onto a ship and brought to us and we took it to the Burning Man Festival," says Tarpenning.